-Have you ever considered a salvage car?
+Have you ever considered to buy a salvage car?
 If you live in North Carolina, you could actually choose to purchase one of these vehicles through an online auction and save yourself even more time and money.
 This article telling you how to get salvage title insurance and all features of insuring a salvage title car.

 If a vehicle is damaged, such as in an accident, a flood, through hail, or even in a hurricane or other natural disaster, then the first thing an insurance company will do is determine the price to repair the vehicle.

 Each state has different rules about when a vehicle can be declared as salvage.
 In North Carolina, if the insurance company would have to pay 75% or more of the value of the car, then they can declare it as salvage.
 You may know this as “totaling” the vehicle.